 ClearPay is an established, reputable and highly trusted BNPL service.
 It pays you up front for purchases while customers spread payments over six weeks.
 Customers pay a deposit and fortnightly instalments.
 All payments are interest-free.

 Square offers ClearPay as an integration with its payment ecosystem.
-Use it with either your Square Online store or your Square Online Checkout links.
+Use it with either your Square Online store or your Square Payment Links links.
 Offering BNPL with ClearPay and Square is easy.
 Just switch it on in your settings; you can switch it off again at any time.

 Ways to drive more sales for ClearPay and Square Online